 My Dad is just an ordinary man.
 He is not from royal blood, a town leader, a famous athlete or a movie star.
 He is just Dad.
 Three little letters that represent the world in a small child’s eyes.
 He is a humble man at heart and completely unaware of how much goodness and strength he instilled in his children.
 When I was growing up, he was just a man doing whatever he could to provide for and support his family.
 He probably has no idea of the life lessons he has taught us without meaning to.
 The life lessons, we caught and understood from his daily actions.
 How he distinguished right from wrong and the essence of being an honorable, tolerant and forgiving human being.

 You can do anything just because you are YOU!
 You have everything you need right there within you.
 I can remember asking my dad, “Dad do you think I could do this?”
 His reply was always, “Of course you can.
-You’re a Jones.
+You’re a Young.
 You can do anything.”
 He breathed belief into his kids by making them proud of their last name.
 Proud of the stock they came from.
 The words, “Of course you can,” would flow right out of his mouth with so much sincerity and conviction, that you knew in your heart they were true.
 Then, he would give me an example in our lineage of why it was true.
 Of someone else who blazed that trail for us.
-Or he would tell us we could do it just because we were “Jones.”
+Or he would tell us we could do it just because we were “Youngs.”
 He would breath belief into us with his words and stories while simultaneously building pride and strength in us because of our lineage.

 People can only tear you down if you let them.
 Don’t let them inside your mind.
 Like every little kid, I have come to my Dad with scrapes and bruises.
 Some of the hardest scrapes and scars to fix are the ones that happen in our heart, or within our mind.
 I would come to my Dad with those too.
 Being a man, sometimes my Dad would just tell me to toughen up.
 Mostly he would say, “Don’t let them beat you.
 They can only win if you let them.”
 He would tell me, “It’s going to be O.K.”
 And my favorite, “Don’t worry they can’t eat you.
 Only the IRS can eat you!”
 The underlying message was always the same.
 You can do it.
 Get back in the game and finish the race.